Skip to main content

 What does neurofeedback training involve?

 During neurofeedback training, one or more sensors are placed on the scalp to monitor the brain’s electrical activity (the electroencephalogram, or EEG).
-No electrical current is sent into the brain at all, making it a “non‐invasive” approach.
+No electrical current is sent into the brain, making it a non-invasive approach.

-Most people will require a course of between 20 and 40 neurofeedback training sessions to bring about sustained changes in functioning.
-Just like learning a musical instrument, the brain needs enough time to practice and consolidate the new skills.
-Ideally training is conducted twice weekly, but can still be effective with weekly sessions.
+Most people require a course of approximately 20 to 40 neurofeedback sessions to achieve substantial and sustained improvement.
+Ideally training is conducted twice weekly, although weekly sessions can still be effective.
 Neurofeedback appointments are either 30 or 50 minutes, depending on the type of training provided.
-For stand alone neurofeedback training, 50 minute appointments are required during the initial stages, with clients often moving to 30 minute sessions after this.
+For stand-alone neurofeedback training, 50-minute appointments are generally required during the initial stages, with some clients later transitioning to 30-minute sessions.

 How can neurofeedback support traditional therapy?